AlexQian97/CarND-Vehicle-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+First, I trained a SVM with HOG features to identify cars from surroundings.
+Then, I used the sliding window technique to find the cars with the SVM just trained.
+The bounding boxes are added to a heatmap and a threshold is used to remove some false postives.
+The final bounding boxes is from `scipy.ndimage.measurements.label()`. d
+The differences of `plt.imread` and `cv2.imread` take me a lot of time to make them consistent with each other.
+My pipeline is likely fail when the cars are far away as the smallest window size is 64 x 64, which is too big to identify the boundary of a car.
+In addtion, the cars on the oncoming lane disturb the result.
+It could be improved by remove the oncoming lane when searching cars.